Skip to main content

 (2) Provides the curriculum as set forth in rule 4765-24-15 of the Administrative Code;

-(3) Holds a fire instructor classification;
+(3) Holds a current and valid fire and emergency services instructor classification;

 (4) Utilizes instructors in accordance with the following: